 Essay Writing For Homeschoolers

 The main thing is to make sure that the child’s first efforts with an essay are on a subject of their own choosing.
 You might like your son or daughter to start with the societal implications of the Civil Rights Movement, but it is going to be hard to get John or Sara to sign on to that type of essay at first.
-The key to keeping essay anxiety at bay is to allow them to write about what they love – – sports, shopping, their favorite video game – – the topic isn’t important as much as helping them overcome their anti-essay bias.
+The key to keeping essay anxiety at bay is to allow them to write about what they love – – sports, animals, their favorite video game – – the topic isn’t important as much as helping them overcome their anti-essay bias.

 Time4Writing offers essay writing instruction at the elementary, middle, and high school levels.
-Each of the units in the course builds upon previous instruction to provide a comprehensive overview of essays from expository paragraphs all the way to full narrative and expository essays.
+Each of the units in the courses builds upon previous instruction to provide a comprehensive overview of essays from expository paragraphs all the way to full narrative and expository essays.
 A certified teacher guides students through the entire course, giving direction and feedback each step of the way.

 Even if your homeschooler recoils in horror at the idea of writing an essay, you can help him or her not only overcome their fears but become confident, successful young writers.
 Find out more about each of our eight-week online homeschool essay writing course options below:

 Other Time4Writing resources related to essay writing include: